Cartan subalgebras of C*-algebras associated with complex dynamical systems: Preparations for Operator Algebras

-Suppose that $\varphi$ is injective\footnote{This condition is not necessary in the definition modified by Katsura in \cite{K}.}.
+Suppose that $\varphi$ is injective.
 Let $\I_E:=\set{a\in A}{\varphi(a)\in\K(E)}$.
-This is a closed ideal of~$A$.
+This is a closed ideal of~$A$ and is called a \emph{covariant ideal} of $E$.
 We call $\rho$ \emph{covariant} if $\rho_A(a)=\psi_\rho(\varphi(a))$ holds for any $a\in\I_E$.
 There exist covariant representations whenever $\varphi$ is injective, and also exists the universal one of them. \emph{The Cuntz--Pimsner algebra associated with~$E$} is the C*-algebra induced by the universal covariant representation of~$E$ and denoted by~$\O_E$.